Cheese-Crave/cheese-crave/resources/styles/cssInformation.md

     - Used for the account.html and admin.html forms.
 5. main.css
     - Features speacial styles not applicable to other CSS files within the main tag and header, and accompanying media queries.
+6. mediaQueries.css
+    - CSS file dedicated to containing media queries, @container, and other responsive attributes
-6. nav-footer.css
+7. nav-footer.css
     - Applies to the naviagtion pane (found in the header) and footer.
-7. reset.css
+8. reset.css
     - Contains basic css reset properties including the root variables.
 8. tables.css
     - Styles the shopping cart page table.
-9. text.css
+10. text.css
     - presets css headers and p tags size, padding, color, family, and weight.